Where to Stay in The Dolomites: Best 2 Areas for Summer (+Map & Hotels)

 You can just drive through the area and see some of the nicest places in a day or two, but we highly recommend at least 3-4 days for your first visit.
 However, if you want to see all the top places and do some hiking, you can easily fill 6-10 days in the Dolomites (and you will want to come back for more).

 We highly recommend renting a car as it will give you much more flexibility when exploring the Dolomites.
 But no, it’s not a must, and you can visit the Dolomites using public transport.
 Without a car, we recommend that you fly to Venice Airport, from where you can take an express bus to Cortina d’Ampezzo.
-Staying in this town, you will be able to see a lot of the area without a car as well.
+Staying in this town, you will be able to see a lot of the area using public transportation.

 Depending on what you want to see and do, both – Val Gardena and Cortina d’Ampezzo – areas are very good places to stay for sightseeing and hiking in the Dolomites.
-That being said, Cortina is better located for some of the most popular hikes.
+That being said, Cortina is better located for some of the most popular hikes, plus, it’s very easy to get to from Venice.

 So, this is our guide to the best places to stay in the Dolomites.